Leadbeater’s Possums – VCE Enviro Science Unit 3

 Equipment supplied by Gould League: Safety helmets worn by all participants; workbooks and all tools required for fieldwork data collection.

 Equipment needed: A chartered bus (which is required to remain with the group at all times).
-First aid kit, sun screen, insect repellent and PPE including hand sanitiser to ensure a Covid safe excursion.
+First aid kit, sun screen, insect repellent and PPE including hand sanitiser to kill viruses, bacteria and other micro organisations.

 Student needs to bring: Their own water and lunch, sunscreen, a clipboard, pencil, and a copy of the Gould League workbook (usually sent 14 days prior to excursion so copies can be made for students) to guide the program, bag to take away your rubbish.